Denied Car Insurance? Why It Happens and What to Do Next

 DUI or DWI Conviction

 A DUI conviction is one of the most serious red flags on a driver's record.
 It can make finding standard coverage nearly impossible and, in many cases, requires you to file an SR-22 certificate to prove you carry minimum liability coverage.
-Learn more about car insurance with a suspended license if a DUI also led to your license being suspended.
+As of 2026, the national average for full coverage after a single DUI runs approximately $391/month ($4,692/year) — an 88% increase over a clean record.
+For a full breakdown of costs and insurer options, read our guide on car insurance after a DUI and which carriers offer the most competitive rates.

 Suspended or Revoked License